BretCameron/strapi-plugin-public-permissions/README.md

 ### `maxParallelOperations`

 To keep the plugin from overloading your database, you can set a limit on the number of parallel operations it will perform.
-The default value is `8`.
+The default value is `8`, which should be more than low enough for most projects.

 ```json